mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-04-OU-and-GPO/README.md

 This lab demonstrates how identity-driven policy enforcement is used to control user and device behavior, a critical component of Identity and Access Management (IAM) in enterprise and government environments.

+This approach aligns with enterprise security frameworks by ensuring consistent, auditable control over user sessions and endpoint configurations.

 ---

 ## Objective